15 Behind-the-Scenes Facts About Lost

-There are countless untold tales and hilarious mishaps from behind the scenes of the television series LOST, which debuted 10 years ago this September—and lucky for us, some of the former cast, crew, and creative team were kind enough to share a few tidbits from their experiences working on the show with mental_floss.
+There are countless untold tales and hilarious mishaps from behind the scenes of LOST, which debuted in 2004—and lucky for us, some of the former cast, crew, and creative team were kind enough to share a few tidbits from their experiences working on the show with mental_floss.
 Enjoy!

 1. According to Executive Producer Carlton Cuse, there was a time during the filming of the show when it rained for 42 consecutive days on Oahu. “[The crew] had an incredibly hard time shooting because everything was so wet and the mud was thigh-deep," he says.
 "Producer Jean Higgins was scrambling to figure out how to put a shooting schedule together to get anything shot in that weather.
 They had a truckload full of wader boots that people had to put on to shoot in the mud, because you couldn’t go out there in regular gear.”